What is the Lyngdorf MP-60?

 There are a few minor complaints: the remote lacks a backlight, aside from the setup menu there aren’t any on-screen displays, and the HDMI connections can’t pass HDR10+.
 The MP-60 also lacks HDMI 2.1, but as far as I’m aware no processor currently supports this type of connection, and Lyngdorf might offer an upgrade path in the future.

-Ultimately, there are plenty of high-end AV processors available, but in my opinion the Lyngdorf MP-60 exists in a class of its own with a performance that's best described as perfect.
+Ultimately, there are plenty of high-end AV processors available, but in my opinion the Lyngdorf MP-60's simplicity puts it in a class of its own with a performance that's best described as perfect.

 What are my alternatives?